 Time tested and customer trusted.
-Federated Financial has been a BBB Accredited Business since 1998 and has a current A+ rating.
+Federated Financial has been providing elite service since 1998 and has a current A+ rating.
 Call us today and see what we can do for you.

 View the federatedfinancial.com review status

 Your probably exploring your options for consolidating your medical bills and getting on with your life.
 The information below will help you understand the different options for debt relief, and how those bills may be able to be combined into your debt management program if you’re also experiencing problems with other types of debt.
 If you have questions and would life to speak with an credited credit counselor about your specific situation, call us at 1-800-844-5049.

 Medical bills have the potential to wreak absolute havoc on a person’s credit.
 Large amounts of debt, medical or otherwise, have a long history of demolishing credit scores and taking away financial freedom.

 Given the often unexpected and sudden way in which medical bills can hit credit reports, this type of debt can be especially damaging.
 Unlike credit cards and other debt, medical bills are not built up slowly and there is no spending limit, so the potential for large-scale damage is much greater.